phylor/elm-pi-dash/README.md

 # Packaging

 Currently, only the RaspberryPi is supported as a target.
+Note that building of the application is currently not supported on the Raspberry Pi.
+You need a different machine for building.

     npm install
     npm run build:pi